The due date for this codelet is Sunday, Oct 5 at 11:59PM.

 the written questions.When assessing your work, satisfactory achievement is demonstrated, in part, by:

-You will complete an implementation of softmax regression trained
+You will complete an implementation of matrix factorization for a

-using gradient descent.
-You should build on codelet3.py
+recommender system trained using gradient descent.
+You should build on

 No basic class structure is provided.
 You should instead adapt yours